roy0428/Aqua_Guard/README.md

 # Aqua Guard
-A Flutter project for CAECE Hackathon 2023.
+A Flutter project for CAECE Hackathon 2023 "Eyes on the Water".

 Demo: